Ability to Pay Provides Courts and Citizens a Digital Means of "Right-Sizing" Penalties

 Matterhorn Empowers Citizens and Courts

 Matterhorn contains a digital ability-to-pay and financial stability tool to help resolve these issues.
-People can access the private, secure, web-based “smart” assessment with built-in intelligence and skip patterns that keep the questions specific and relevant to their unique situation.
+People can access the private, secure, web-based “smart” assessment that has built-in intelligence and skip patterns that keep the questions specific and relevant.
 Developed jointly with poverty, legal, and content experts, the digital tool can stand alone or be configured and embedded in existing Matterhorn solutions.

 Ability to Pay Configurable Steps